zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Paulina says that Kyle should try getting off his h igh horse once in a while.
 The expression “to get off your high horse” means to st op acting superior, to stop thinking that you are better than other people.
 If you can imagine someone on a horse riding by people who are walking, you get the  idea that the person on the horse is higher, and perhaps thinks that he’s bette r than the people down below who are walking.
 Paulina is telling Kyle that he sh ould not act so superior about what kind of humor he likes.

 Kyle says, “I’m not snooty.
 I’m just discriminating .”
-“To be snooty” (snooty) means to be mean to others because you think you ar e better than they are.
+“To be snooty” (snooty) means to be mean to others because you think you are better than they are.

 Another word we might use here is “snobby” (snobby) .
 A “snob” (snob) is a person who thinks that they’re better than other pe ople.
 A more informal way of saying this is “to be stuck (stuck) up.”
 “Stuck up”  is an expression you would probably hear more often in high school among young  people, but you could also use it in this case as well.